ReneWiersma/Chunks/README.md

 var items = new List<string>();

-// add large number of items to list
+// add a large number of items to list

-var chunks = items.ToChunks(chunkSize: 250);
+foreach (var chunk in items.ToChunks(chunkSize: 250))
+{
+  // Process chunk
+}